juno-gachon/coin_recognizer/README.md

 #### About Project
 ---
 Discover the coins by detecting the circle in the image and classify them into 500won, 100won, 50won, and 10won according to the radius of the coin.
 Print the values of the coins the user has classified on top of the image so that the user knows how much the coins are, depending on their size.
 From the image of mixed bills and coins, the coins are sorted by extracting a circle.
-The bills are sorted together depending on their shape(rectangle) so that how much each bill is. <br></br>
+The bills are sorted together depending on their color(blue, green, red) so that how much each bill is. <br></br>

 #### Purpose of the development
 ---